 Provide your Husky some mental stimulation and he’ll become a happy and calm pup.

-Dealing With a Siberian Husky
+How to Deal With a Husky

 They are not the most social of dog breeds nor as dangerously territorial as some other breeds.
 Still, it takes some persistence on your part to train them.